-At the model domain boundaries several choices are offered: closed, cyclic east-west, south symmetric across the equator, a north-fold, and combination closed-north fold or cyclic-north-fold.
+At the model domain boundaries several choices are offered: closed, cyclic eastwest, south symmetric across the equator, a north-fold, and combination closed-north fold or cyclic-north-fold.
 The north-fold boundary condition is associated with the 3-pole ORCA mesh.

-8.2.1 Closed, cyclic, south symmetric (iperio = 0, 1 or 2)
+8.2.1 Closed, cyclic, south symmetric (jperio = 0, 1 or 2)